markekvall/myblog/index.markdown

 ---

-*This blog is built with Jekyll and the Clean Blog theme, perfect for sharing tech insights and analysis.*
+*This blog is built with Jekyll and the Minimal theme, perfect for sharing tech insights and analysis.*